 More and more competitors to this service every year, but this is kind of the granddaddy of ISDN alternatives.

-ipDTL was developed by the BBC.
+ipDTL was developed by a BBC engineer.
 The $15 “day pass” may be the best deal for some (Source Connect used to be available on a weekly subscription).

 Both Source Connect and ipDTL have the ability to bridge to ISDN for an additional fee.
 Why would you want this?
 Well, some clients might not be willing to download software or login to an internet site…they just want to use the ISDN that they are familiar with.
 If you use a bridging service, which acts as the go-between, your client will never know that you DON’T have traditional ISDN.
 For $32/hour, Source Elements will *bridge* you to an ISDN connection via Source-Elements.com/products/isdnbridge

 Source Connect and ipDTL have been the most popular alternatives to ISDN.
-But Bodalgo Call (free) and Connection Open have become serious alternatives, along with Cleanfeed and Zoom.
+But Bodalgo Call (free) and Connection Open have become serious alternatives.

 ISDN itself is kind of like getting cable—they literally lay a wire to your location, and you pay a (VERY high) monthly fee.
 It can be $100+ for installation, plus $100+/month (sometimes less).
 And if you call out on the line, you pay per minute line charges (but it’s customary for the studio to call you and pay the line charges).
 Most talent use a service like Source Connect over their internet connection instead.